 Amount Per Serving: Calories: 74 Saturated Fat: 2g Sodium: 371mg Carbohydrates: 12g Sugar: 10g

 - 1 T smoked paprika

 - 1 4-6 lb pork butt or shoulder roast

 - 1 c unfiltered apple cider vinegar

 - 1 ½ t crushed red pepper flakes

 - 2 t sugar

 - ½ t granulated garlic

 - ¼ t cayenne pepper

-I use a crock pot liner to minimize clean up
+I used a crock pot liner to allow for easy clean up.